eshwarvk/eshwarvk/README.md

 # 💫 About Me:
  Dedicated software developer skilled in Java, Spring Boot, SQL, JDBC, Javascript, React and full-stack development.
-Hands-on experience<br> with machine learning and game development.
+Hands-on experience with machine learning and game development.
 Strong problem-solving skills with a focus on scalable systems.

 ## 🌐 Socials: